-The Designated Safeguarding Lead is Mrs Imrie.
+The Designated Safeguarding Lead is Mrs Wood (Mon-Wed am) and Mrs Imrie (Wed pm - Fri)

-Safeguarding is Everybody's Responsibility.
+Safeguarding is everybody's responsibility.

 ‘Everyone working in or for our school service shares an objective to help keep children and young people safe by contributing to:

 · providing a safe environment for children and young people to learn and develop in our school

 · identifying children and young people who are suffering or likely to suffer significant harm, and taking appropriate action with the aim of making sure they are kept safe both at home and in our school setting.